Data Science Major, B.S.

 DATA 520IDEAs in Action General Education logo Research-Methods for Socially Responsible AI: An Ethical Expedition3

-Selection one of the following courses:3
+Selection one of the following:3

 Practical Deep Learning Systems